-P280: Wear protective gloves/clothing/eye protection/face protection continue rinsing.
+P280: Wear protective gloves/protective clothing/eye protection/face protection continue rinsing.
 If you feel unwell, contact a Poison Center or a doctor immediately.

-P305+P351+ IF IN EYES: Rinse cautiously with water for several minutes.
+P305+P351+ IN CASE OF CONTACT WITH EYES: rinse cautiously with water

-P338+P310: <Remove contact lenses, if present and easy to do;
+P338+P310: for several minutes.
+Remove contact lenses, if present and easy to do;

-P302+P352+ IF ON SKIN: wash with plenty of soap and water; if skin irritation or rash contact a Poison Center or a doctor.
+P302+P352+ IN CASE OF CONTACT WITH SKIN: wash with plenty of water and

+P333+P313: soap; if skin irritation or rash occurs, contact a doctor.